jcastillocano/techmaturity/README.md

 2. run `docker run -p 3000:3000 ticketmaster/techmaturity:2.0.0`
 3. open up `http://localhost:3000` in your web browser 🚀

 If you want to backup your progress, run `bin/backup` to copy production.sqlite3 to your local directory.
+To restore your progress, just run `bin/restore <backup_file>` to upload your sqlite3 backup to your docker image.

 ----
 ## Contribution